Sedilia: Modern conservation

 The modern conservation aims to maintain the structural stability and the historical integrity.
 The current principle is to emphasize minimal intervention, reversibility and material compatibility.
 For example, in the early 19th century Roman cement was used to repair sedilia in Southwell Minster, which were revealed and repaired after being hidden behind oak screens for years.

 At Beverley Minster, a notable set of wooden sedilia dating from the 1340s was subjected to unusual conservation treatment in the 19th century.
 In 1876, the seats were submerged in a tank to remove remaining traces of medieval paint—an invasive method that would not align with modern conservation ethics.
 Nevertheless, small traces of gilding survived, underscoring the fragility of original surfaces and the importance of careful handling.
 At Beverley Minster, a wooden sedilia built in 1340 had received unprecedented repairs in the 19th century.
 In 1876, the sedilia was soaked in water to remove the medieval paint.
 The invasive management is unaccepted at present.

-Recent projects urge for involvement from the community and adaptive heritage strategies.
-The programs between 2006 and 2015 include careful stone change, mortar re-pointing and restoration of the color glass.
+At St Mary's Church, Ashwell, conservation programs between 2006 and 2015 include careful stone change, mortar re-pointing and restoration of the color glass.
 The sedilia and piscina on the south church wall were paid more attention (Martin, 2025).
 The programs dealt with weathering damage, glass stability and indoor dampness, taking the standard techniques of appropriate heritage, including limewash, phosphor bronze ferramenta and clush repairing.
 The programs show the current best practice in the field of heritage conservation.